 What to focus on

 When customers conduct a local search or even a search for a particular business, you can see right away how reviews become part of the search experience.
-Here I did a search for a local contractor, Roof Repair Solutions, and here along the right-hand side, we can see their rating, along with how many reviews they have.
+Here I searched for a local contractor, Roof Repair Solutions, and here along the right-hand side, we can see their rating, along with how many reviews they have.

 Selecting the reviews link on the right, you can read the reviews without leaving the search results.